4lhc/100-days-of-ROS/README.md

     (0.9.1) available fails to compile the sketch.
     -  After uploading the sketch, `rosrun rosserial_python serial_node.py
     /dev/ttyUSB0` was run to rosserial client application.

+---
+Day skipped due to academic work.

+---
+### Day 21:
+**Tasks**
+ - `actionlib` - Write simpleActionServer with GoalCallBack.

+**Progress**
+ - I rewrote the action server script that I wrote on Day 19, with goalcallback.
+ I struggled a bit with the roswiki tutorials on actionlib.
+Need to find a better resource to learn.
+ - Note: Today's commit will count towards the next day, as I am commiting after midnight.